-The second issue of the Journal du droit international for 2021 has just been released.
+The second issue of the Journal du droit international for 2023 was released.
 It contains two articles and several case notes relating to private international law issues.
-It also includes an hommage to its former director, Emmanuel Gaillard.

 The English abstract reads: